 Family Home Guarantee

-Supporting eligible single parents with at least one dependent child to purchase a home sooner.
+Supporting eligible single parents or eligible single legal guardians of at least one dependent to buy a home sooner.

-The Family Home Guarantee (FHG) is part of the Home Guarantee Scheme (HGS), an Australian Government initiative to support eligible single parents with at least one dependent purchase a home sooner.
+The Family Home Guarantee (FHG) is part of the Home Guarantee Scheme (HGS), an Australian Government initiative to support eligible single parents or eligible single legal guardians of at least one dependent to buy a home sooner.
 It is administered by the National Housing Finance and Investment Corporation (NHFIC) on behalf of the Australian Government.

-The FHG aims to support eligible single parents with at least one dependent child to buy a home, whether that single parent is a first home buyer or a previous home owner.
-From 1 July 2022 – 30 June 2023, 5,000 FHG places are available to eligible single parents with at least one dependent.
+The FHG aims to support eligible single parents or eligible single legal guardians of at least one dependent to buy a home, whether that single parent or single legal guardian is a first home buyer or a previous homeowner.
+From 1 July 2023 – 30 June 2024, 5,000 FHG places are available.

 Under the FHG, part of an eligible home buyer’s home loan from a Participating Lender is guaranteed by NHFIC.
 This enables an eligible home buyer to purchase a home with as little as 2% deposit without paying Lenders Mortgage Insurance.